ddrohan/android-101-labs-as/session1/lab/md/step01.md

 This download is actually the SDK Manager (not the full SDK), where you can choose which versions of the Android platform you want to install & develop with - select <b>anything above API 21 (Version 5.0)</b>.
 (But I'd leave all the TV and Wearable stuff :) )

-NOTE : these downloads are quite large so it's advisable to have these versions installed BEFORE class.
+NOTE : these downloads are quite large so it's advisable to have these versions installed <b>BEFORE</b> class.

 ![](../img/sdk.png)